SaltyJoss/2nd-Year-Software-Systems-code/README.md

 > [Reddit](https://www.reddit.com/r/java/) ➜ Try to avoid reddit, double check answers, look at dates if you use any ideas

 # **Local Directory Links for Work**

+> ### Directory paths to the source files (where the actual code / JAVA files are kept) for each weeks labs!

 ## Week 1 - Key Concepts of OOP